Our Approach to Engagement

 The foundation is powered by a 20-member board made up of individuals who have demonstrated commitment to increasing access for youth and to be a catalyst for making new community connections.
 It is a working board with a very small but productive staff.

-The foundation seeks up to four new board members each year to serve a three-year term beginning in June.
-You do not need to be a MAC member to serve on the board.
 We strive to be inclusive and reflect the communities we serve in Washington, Multnomah, and Clackamas County.
-Looking into the 2025 – 2026 year, we have a specific need for individuals with communication and media experience; general nonprofit management experience; event and development experience; professional inclusion and belonging experience and loves our work of building possibilities for kids and student athletes.
+Each year we are open to all interested individuals and are also intentional on the characteristics and talents we need for the goals of the organization.
+Looking into the 2026-2027 year, we had a specific need for individuals with communication and media experience; general nonprofit management experience; accounting/financial background; event and development experience; and loves our work of building possibilities for kids and student athletes.
+The deadline for self-nomination is March 1, 2026.

 Multnomah Athletic Foundation board members are expected to: